 Click here to see details on the dates of signature and ratification.

 The Court has jurisdiction over all cases and disputes submitted to it concerning the interpretation and application of the African Charter on Human and Peoples' Rights, the (the Charter), the Protocol and any other relevant human rights instrument ratified by the States concerned.
+Specifically, the Court has two types of jurisdiction: contentious and advisory.

 The Court is composed of eleven Judges, nationals of Member States of the African Union.
 The first Judges of the Court were elected in January 2006, in Khartoum, Sudan.
 They were sworn in before the Assembly of Heads of State and Government of the African Union on 2 July 2006, in Banjul, the Gambia.
 The Judges of the Court are elected, after nomination by their respective States, in their individual capacities from among African jurists of proven integrity and of recognized practical, judicial or academic competence and experience in the field of human rights.
 The judges are elected for a six year or four year term renewable once.
 The judges of the Court elect a President and Vice-President of the Court among themselves who serve a two year term.
 They can be re-elected only once.
 The President of the Court resides and works on a full time basis at the seat of the Court, while the other ten (10) judges work on a part-time basis.
 In the accomplishment of his duties, the President is assisted by a Registrar who performs registry, managerial and administrative functions of the Court.